Julia-Tempering/Pigeons.jl/README.md

 ## Timeline

 The following features should be implemented according to the timeline given below:
-- Sampling on discrete state spaces: January 2023
+- Sampling on discrete state spaces: January 2023 :heavy_check_mark:
 - Parallel tempering with a variational reference: February 2023
 - "Parallel parallel" tempering (multiple copies of parallel tempering): February 2023